thanpolas/toddmotto.github.io/_posts/2013-04-19-data-js-selectors-enhancing-html5-development-by-separating-css-from-javascript.md

 Okay, so what have we achieved by doing this?
 We've separated CSS from JavaScript.
 I think that's pretty well done if you ask me.
 But why is this such a benefit?

 ### CSS isn't JavaScript
-?and JavaScript isn't CSS.
+...and JavaScript isn't CSS.
 The two are not the same, we shouldn't mix them.
 Separating the JavaScript selectors from CSS helps us in many ways, here's some killer examples:

 - Change your CSS without worrying.
 Restructuring and recoding HTML/CSS is part of a developer's life.
 Now you can change your HTML/CSS all you like without changing a single line of JavaScript.